juellsprott/Computational-Musicology/README.md

 The second part of my corpus contains playlists obtained from Every Noise at Once.
 These contain socks that are much older than the first section, thus there is a bit more representation there.
 Likewise, less popular artists are also featured here.
 The problem of representation from songs written in different language still exists, however and I will likely have to look for ways to incorporate songs from other languages as well.

-## Typical and atypical tracks

-For an atypical track, I have decided to choose Runaway by Kanye West, with its length being one of the main components I believe is atypical compared to a lot of other tracks in my corpus.
-The song has a length of 9 minutes and 8 seconds.
-Another song I would consider a bit atypical is Dreams and Nightmares by Meek Mill.
-I find this more difficult to categorize using statistical measures, however one of the points I find unique about this song is that it only contains a single long verse which changes tempo mid-verse.